finnishtransportagency/dvk/squat/cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Installing stacks
+## Deploying stacks

 Login to AWS account using `aws sso login` command.
 Setup your AWS_PROFILE environment variable to correspond your login credentials.
 Run `npm run postlogin` to synchonize CDK credentials.

 Setup environment variable ENVIRONMENT to correspond your installing target.
+You can list available stacks using `cdk ls` command.
+There is also predefined deploy commands configured for npm run scripts.
 ## Useful commands

 * `npm run login`   AWS SSO login and CDK credential synchronization